What is the Form 1095-C

 Line 14 shows if UAMS offered you coverage and if you were enrolled.

-Line 15 shows the lowest cost plan for employee only coverage, which in our case is the Classic plan.
-Even if you were enrolled in the Point of Service plan or cover your family, the rate shown for everyone is the cost for ‘employee only’ coverage under the Classic plan.
+Line 15 shows the lowest cost plan for employee only coverage, which in our case is the Health Savings Plan (the consumer driven “high deductible” plan).
+Even if you were enrolled in the Classic or Premier plan, or you cover your family, the rate shown for everyone is the cost for ‘employee only’ coverage under the Health Savings Plan.

 Line 16 explains why you were, or were not, offered coverage.